HyperGAN/HyperGAN/README.md

 ### Softmax loss

-Not working as well as others yet, but really interesting
+Not working as well as the others

 ### Boundary Equilibrium Loss

 Use with the `AutoencoderDiscriminator`.

-This is pretty experimental but works well.
 See the `began` configuration template.

 ### Loss configuration